F

 ⇒Chitose Airport

 This course comes especially recommended to those visiting East Hokkaido in winter for the first time, as well to those who want to enjoy the drift ice to the fullest!
-Over the course of five days, you'll be able to enjoy Abashiri and Shiretoko's winter sightseeing spots to your heart's content.
+Over the course of four days, you'll be able to enjoy Abashiri and Shiretoko's winter sightseeing spots to your heart's content.
 On top of the area's wonderful nature, you'll have delicious food and relaxing onsen to look forward to as well.
 The tour departs from Memanbetsu Airport, before heading into the great land of the north to tour Abashiri and Shiretoko aboard a tour bus guided by local experts.

 East Hokkaido Winter Tour (Drift Ice Course)